8 examples of outstanding promotional videos

 © Marks and Spencers

-Their use of geometric shapes and concentric circles is consistent and their backing track, acceleration, and slow-motion shots keep the audience engaged and enticed throughout.
+Their use of geometric shapes and concentric circles are consistent and their backing track, acceleration, and slow-motion shots keep the audience engaged and enticed throughout.

 2. Take a competitive approach to attract the right people, like Nike